-Keyboard and guest music director and conductor James Sampliner gets a cameo as Memphis (Hopper) singles him out and draws him close asking if the mess he finds himself in with Queen (Alexandra Grey) was “orchestrated.”
-The characters continuously integrate the band’s space into the action and it all becomes a blur at times.
+Keyboard and guest music director and conductor James Sampliner gets a cameo as Memphis (Hopper) singles him out and draws him close, asking if the mess he finds himself in with Queen (Alexandra Grey) was “orchestrated.”
+The characters continuously integrate the band’s space into the action, which sometimes becomes a blur.
 There are many witty lines.
-Our narrator Lou warns us it’s a train wreck but we paid to see it.
+Our narrator, Lou, warns us it’s a train wreck, but we paid to see it.

-Humanizing the characters, director Porter adds dialogue between Fleetwood (Ken Robinson) and Queen that is heartbreaking.
+Humanizing the characters, director Porter adds a heartbreaking dialogue between Fleetwood (Ken Robinson) and Queen.
 “I feel like a pinball in a pinball machine – I always end up in the hole,” says Fleetwood after literally blowing all of Queen’s savings up his nose.
-The laughs are not at the characters’ expense but at lines actually said.
-Sonja asks Memphis where he keeps his corkscrew to which Memphis replies, “up your ass if you don’t get out of here.”
-It makes a serious, tense, worklife bearable without taking away from its import.
+The laughs are not at the characters’ expense but at the lines actually said.
+Sonja asks Memphis where he keeps his corkscrew, to which Memphis replies, “Up your ass if you don’t get out of here.”
+It makes a serious, tense work life bearable without removing its import.

-Writing over a dozen reviews this week, this production was so much fun to cover and reminisce about.
-Every now and then a show makes us pause, reflect and we incorporate pieces of it into our beings or reawaken parts that have been buried over the decades.
+Writing nearly a dozen reviews this week, this production was so much fun to cover and reminisce about.
+Every now and then, a show makes us pause, reflect, and incorporate pieces of it into our beings or reawaken parts buried over the decades.